Stochastic Canonical Correlation Analysis: The sample complexity of ERM

 \subsection{Approximating the canonical correlation}

 We first discuss the error of approximating $\rho_1$ by $\widehat{\rho}_1 = \sigma_1 (\widehat{\T})$.
 Observe that, although the empirical covariance matrices are unbiased estimates of their population counterparts, we do \emph{not} have $\bbE [ \widehat{\T} ] = \T$ due to the nonlinear operations (matrix multiplication, inverse, and square root) involved in computing $\T$.
-Nonetheless, we can provide approximation guanrantee based on concentrations.

-We will separate the probabilistic property of data---Assumption~\ref{assump:probabilistic-property}---from the deterministic error analysis, and we show below that it is satisfied by the three classes considered here.
+Nonetheless, we can provide approximation guarantee based on concentrations.
+We will separate the probabilistic property of data---the concentration property in Proposition~\ref{prop:probabilistic-property}---from the deterministic error analysis, and we show below that it is satisfied by distributions considered here.